andermoran/AngularAdvice/README.md

 	```
 	> This assumes the child class has a variable called `name` which it wishes to pass to the parent class
 - The event will be emitted but the parent class is not listening for the event so this effectively does nothing
-- For the parent class to listen to the event.......
 ```mermaid
 graph LR
 child-->nothing[ ]
 style nothing fill:#FFFFFF, stroke:#FFFFF;
 ```
+- To make the parent class listen for the event, we have to bind an e
 - [Example](https://stackblitz.com/edit/angular-xmgq8g)

 ## Directives